Over 100 men stranded on drill ship in Gulf during Ida, no rescue in sight: 'Crying in the hallway'

 "We just want people to know that there’s a serious situation out here."

-Shell and Noble Corporation did not immediately return Fox News’s request for comment.
+Shell did not immediately return Fox News’s request for comment.

 CLICK HERE TO GET THE FOX NEWS APP